A conditional gradient homotopy method with applications to Semidefinite Programming: Algorithm

 \subsection{Updating the Homotopy Parameter}

-Our analysis so far focused on minimization of the potential function $V_{t}(x)$ for fixed $t>0$.
-However, in order to solve the initial problem \eqref{eq:Opt}, one must trace the sequence of approximate solutions as $t_{i}\uparrow \infty$.
-The construction of such an increasing sequence of homotopy parameters is the purpose of this section.\\
+Our analysis so far focuses on minimisation of the potential function $V_{t}(x)$ for a fixed $t>0$.
+However, in order to solve the initial problem \eqref{eq:Opt}, one must trace the sequence of approximate solutions $\{z^{\ast}(t)\}_{t\geq 0}$ as $t\uparrow \infty$.
+The construction of such an increasing sequence of homotopy parameters is the purpose of this section.